kafkacs/MEAN-APP/README.md

-# Car rental project, created using Express + mongoDB and angular.
+# Car rental project, created using Express + MongoDB and angular.